bookercodes/pusher-chatkit-tut/README.md

 ## Step 2.
 Create a Chatkit instance

-Now you've downloaded the starter tempalte, let's create a Chatkit instance.
+Now you've downloaded the starter template, let's create a Chatkit instance.

-Like I illustrated earlier, all chat data is sent through and managed by Chatkit.

-To create your own Chatkit instance, head to the dashboard, hit **Create new**, then give your instance a name.
+To create your own Chatkit instance, head to the dashboard, hit **Create new** then give your instance a name.
 I will call mine “React Chat Tutorial”:

 ![](https://github.com/bookercodes/pusher-chatkit-tut/blob/master/Screen%20Shot%202018-03-20%20at%2016.22.17.png?raw=true)

-In the Keys tab, take note of your **Instance Locator** and **Key**.
+In the **Keys** tab, take note of your **Instance Locator** and **Key**.
 We'll need them both in the next section.

 ## Step 3.
 Setup the server

-While _most_ interactions will happen on the client, Chatkit also needs a server component to create and manage users securely:
+While most interactions will happen on the client, Chatkit also needs a server component to create and manage users securely:

 ![](https://i.imgur.com/9elZ5SQ.jpg)